General Academic Pediatrics Fellowship

 Our Fellowship Program

-The 2-year program provides comprehensive training in general pediatrics with opportunities in the following areas as per the fellow’s clinical interests:
+The 2-year program provides comprehensive training in general academic pediatrics with opportunities in the following areas as per the fellow’s clinical interests:

 • Complex care (inpatient and outpatient)